openvinotoolkit/openvino_tensorflow/examples/README.md

 * Installed TensorFlow on your system
 * Installed **Intel<sup>®</sup> </sup> OpenVINO<sup>TM</sup> integration with Tensorflow** on your system

-Refer to [**this page**](https://github.com/openvinotoolkit/openvino_tensorflow#installation) for a quick install with pip.
+Refer to [**this page**](https://github.com/openvinotoolkit/openvino_tensorflow#installation) for quick installation using pip.

 The TensorFlow model used in this demo is not packaged in the repo because of its size.
-So, download the model to the `data` directory in your `cloned repo of openvino_tensorflow` and extract the file:
+So, download the model to the `<path-to-openvino_tensorflow-repository>/examples/data` directory in your `cloned repo of openvino_tensorflow` and extract the file:

 ```bash
 $ curl -L "https://storage.googleapis.com/download.tensorflow.org/models/inception_v3_2016_08_28_frozen.pb.tar.gz" |
   tar -C <path-to-openvino_tensorflow-repository>/examples/data -xz
 ```

-Once extracted, the data folder will contain two new files:
+Once extracted, the `<path-to-openvino_tensorflow-repository>/examples/data` folder will contain two new files:

 * imagenet_slim_labels.txt
 * inception_v3_2016_08_28_frozen.pb

-Open `imagenet_slim_labels.txt` to read the labels in the data directory for the possible classifications.
+Open `imagenet_slim_labels.txt` to read the labels in the `<path-to-openvino_tensorflow-repository>/examples/data` directory for the possible classifications.
 In the .txt file, you'll find 1,000 categories that were used in the Imagenet competition.

 Install the pre-requisites
 ```bash